MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

 ## What is Autodesk Inventor?

 Autodesk Inventor is professional-grade 3D CAD software for product design and engineering.
-For more information, see [Autodesk Inventor](https://www.autodesk.com/products/inventor/overview).
+For more information, [see Autodesk Inventor](https://www.autodesk.com/products/inventor/overview).

 ## Optimize 3D models for mixed reality

 The first step is to remove any unneeded details in the 3D model.
 This vastly improves performance and increases the visual quality of the 3D model.
-Inventor has a tool called “Shrinkwrap” that can assist with this by removing fillets, chamfers, small parts, holes, and more.
+Inventor has a tool called **Shrinkwrap** that can assist by removing fillets, chamfers, small parts, holes, and more.

 1. From the **Assemble** tab in Inventor, select **Shrinkwrap**.